Simple Theory of Chiral Fermion Dark Matter: Dark matter phenomenology

 \section{Dark matter phenomenology}

-In our setup, several particles are in the non-trivial representations of $T'$.
+In our setup, several particles are in the nontrivial representations of $T'$.
 As we have discussed, $V$ and $H$ are $\mathbf{3}$, and $\Psi$ is $\mathbf{2}'+\mathbf{2}''$.
-All the other particles, including the SM particles, are singlets of $T'$.
-These non-singlet particles cannot decay into the singlet particles, and thus the lightest particle among $V$, $H$, and $\Psi$ is a dark matter candidate in our setup.
-In addition, since $\Psi$ does not mix with SM fermions, fermion number conservation would imply that $\Psi$ is stable whether or not it is the lightest $T'$ non-singlet.
+All of the other particles, including the SM particles, are singlets of $T'$.
+These nonsinglet particles cannot decay into the singlet particles, and thus the lightest particle among $V$, $H$, and $\Psi$ is a dark matter candidate in our setup.
+In addition, since $\Psi$ does not mix with SM fermions, fermion number conservation would imply that $\Psi$ is stable whether or not it is the lightest $T'$ nonsinglet.
 As a result, depending on the mass spectra, the model contains potentially two dark matter particles.
-For examples, if $2 m_{\Psi} < m_{V}, m_{H}$, then $V$ and $H$ can decay into $\Psi$, and thus $\Psi$ is the only dark matter candidate.
+If $2 m_{\Psi} < m_{V}, m_{H}$, then $V$ and $H$ can decay into $\Psi$, and thus $\Psi$ is the only dark matter candidate.
 If $m_{V} < 2m_{\Psi} < m_{H}$, then $\Psi$ and $V$ are stable and both become DM particles.
+If $m_{H} < 2m_{\Psi} < m_{V}$, then $\Psi$ and $H$ are DM particles.

 We use \texttt{micrOMEGAs}~\cite{1801.03509} to calculate the DM relic abundance and the WIMP-nucleon scattering cross section.
-The WIMP-nucleon scattering is induced by $h/h'$ exchange in $t$-channel, and the spin-independent cross section ($\sigma_{\text{SI}}$) is proportional to $\sin^2(2\theta)$.
+The WIMP-nucleon scattering is induced by $h/h'$ exchange in the $t$-channel, and the spin-independent cross section ($\sigma_{\text{SI}}$) is proportional to $\sin^2(2\theta)$.
 As we shall see, small $\theta$ is required to avoid the constraint from the Xenon1T experiment~\cite{1805.12562}.